 (The girl in the photo is probably in her 20s.
 Since ancient times, virtually all Japanese women affect a pigeon-toed stance and commonly wear extreme platform shoes as high as 4 or 5 inches.
 A large lollipop is a common prop and thumb-sucking a common gesture.
 Hot pink is a common color for clothes, hair, bedroom walls, cell phones, everything.)

 The total kawaii look involves much effort and expense for cosmetics, clothes, wigs, eye-surgery and even extends to living conditions and the total lifestyle, but girls have the time because the boys are into hikikomori, where they stay in their bedrooms all day playing computer games while their doting parents bring them their meals on trays.
 Young Japanese today are just not that interested in reproducing.

 Japan has long been known for its overpopulation.
 This new trend suggests the studies of overpopulation in rodent colonies done in 1968, and reported here a little over a year ago in the posting Rodent Overpopulation, 2/2/2015.
 In those studies, the normal social order broke down among mice raised in crowded conditions to such an extent their populations declined and continued to decline even after the crowding ended.

 The phenomena of hikikomori is described in the postings of 6/22/2013 and 12/22/2013.
 This could be the future for our coming generations and may already be here, I kid you not.
 The Wall Street Journal recently reported the U.S. female electorate for the first time was primarily single, but not necessarily childless.
 As Judge Judy says, we have a whole set of laws for married couples.
-If you chose not to marry, but to play house and have children, don’t expect the courts to straighten out your life for you.
+If you chose not to marry, but to play house and have children, don’t expect the courts to straighten out your life for you when your situation turns toxic.
 This could be the first step.